Rajendhiran/LoginFlowForServer/README.md

 ### Sync Facebook account after logging Email/Password
-This is used when user wants to synchronize/link her Facebook login to email/password that she's currently logged in.
+This is used when user wants to *synchronize*/*link* her Facebook login to `email` that she's currently logged in.

 * Endpoint: `/api/v1/user/sync_facebook`
 * Method: `PUT`